illyabusigin/charts-tornado-chart/README.md

 Building the project
 ------------------

-In order to build this project you'll need a copy of ShinobiCharts/Grids/Essentials.
-If you don't have it yet, you can download a free trial from the [ShinobiCharts/Grids/Essentials website](link to appropriate section).
+In order to build this project you'll need a copy of ShinobiCharts.
+If you don't have it yet, you can download a free trial from the [ShinobiCharts website](http://www.shinobicontrols.com/shinobicharts/).

-Once you've downloaded and unzipped ShinobiCharts/Grids/Essentials, open up the project in XCode, and drag ShinobiCharts/Grids/Essentials.embeddedframework from the finder into Xcode's 'frameworks' group, and XCode will sort out all the header and linker paths for you.
+Once you've downloaded and unzipped ShinobiCharts, open up the project in XCode, and drag ShinobiCharts.embeddedframework from the finder into Xcode's 'frameworks' group, and XCode will sort out all the header and linker paths for you.

 If you're using the trial version you'll need to add your license key.
 To do so, open up TornadoViewController.m and add the following line after the chart is initialised: